Calorie Calculator: Why You Shouldn't Count Calories

-Have you ever used a calorie counter or tracker to find out how many calories your workout just burned or how many calories you just ate?
+Have you ever used a calorie counter or tracker to see how many calories your workout just burned or how many calories you just ate?
 Many of us have.

 Food labels can be off by 30%

-Our “microbiome” is essential for digesting food.
-Each person or animal has microorganisms that take care of a variety of duties in our bodies.
-But each of us has a unique set of these microorganisms.
+Ever wonder why one person can stay lean while eating 2,000 calories, while another person gains weight?
+Our microbiome is essential for digesting food.
+Each person or animal has microorganisms that take care of a variety of duties in our bodies, but each of us has a unique set of these microorganisms.
 Some might be more helpful when digesting certain types of food than others.
 Studies found that transplanting the gut bacteria of obese mice into lean mice caused the lean mice to gain fat cells quickly.

 This shows the impact these microorganisms can have.
 One person may have a microbiome that helps them break down and absorb food much more efficiently than another person.
-This can have a big impact on the amount of calories we actually absorb from food.
+This can have a big impact on the number of calories we actually absorb from food.

 The preparation method matters

-Counting calories is stressful
+Bottom line: Counting calories is stressful

 Counting and tracking every calorie you put in your body is stressful.
 Oftentimes, it becomes an obsessive, unhealthy behavior and doesn’t always lead to weight loss.
 This is because when the stress hormone cortisol is elevated long term, we burn less fat.